Buck in field, credit Chase Wininger, 2022

 • Transportation Restrictions

 NOTE: Because of disease risks, entire carcasses and intact heads of deer, elk, moose and caribou from other states may NOT be transported into or through Kentucky.
-Please see TRANSPORTATION RESTRICTIONS section on this page.
+Please see TRANSPORTATION RESTRICTIONS.

 • Help Kentucky Fish and Wildlife monitor the health of the state’s deer herd by reporting animals acting strangely or appearing ill.